 Abstract:

 Objective River ecosystems are increasingly threatened by habitat degradation and heightened flood risks due to rapid urbanization and the intensification of extreme climate events.
-These pressures have led to significant habitat degradation, loss of biodiversity, and heightened flood risks in many regions worldwide.
-Restoring river floodplains, as a nature-based solution (NBS), offers a promising approach to mitigate these challenges by providing multiple benefits, including flood control, ecological restoration, and recreational opportunities.
-Floodplains can offer many benefits if properly restored.
-However, identifying floodplains with high restoration suitability remains a critical scientific challenge in basin management, particularly at the basin scale where multiple ecological and socio-economic factors must be considered.
-This research aims to develop a comprehensive framework for evaluating the suitability of river floodplain restoration, with the goal of maximizing social and ecological benefits at the basin scale.
+Restoring river floodplains, as a nature-based solution (NBS), offers a promising approach to address these challenges by providing multiple benefits, including flood control, ecological restoration, and recreational opportunities.
+However, identifying floodplains with high restoration suitability remains a critical scientific challenge in basin management.
+This research aims to develop a comprehensive framework for evaluating the suitability of river floodplains restoration, with the goal of maximizing social and ecological benefits at the basin scale.
 By focusing on the integration of hydrological, ecological, and socio-economic factors, this research seeks to provide a scientifically robust method for prioritizing floodplain restoration efforts.

 Methods This research proposes a multi-dimensional floodplain restoration suitability evaluation framework, integrating Geographic Information Systems (GIS) and the HEC-RAS (Hydrologic Engineering Center’s River Analysis System) hydrodynamic model.
 The framework incorporates multi-source data, including digital elevation models (DEM), land use classifications, vegetation indices (NDVI), soil types, and socio-economic factors, to evaluate the restoration potential of floodplains.
-The research area is divided into multiple sub-basins to capture hydrological and geomorphic variability.
-This research selects indicators at three scales through a multilevel hierarchical screening method: At the basin scale, the framework focuses on the hydrological processes and ecological functions of the entire basin; at the sub-basin scale, the framework evaluates the hydrological characteristics and geomorphological conditions of specific river segments or sub-basins; and at the site scale, the framework focuses on the impacts of localized hydrological processes, land use, and socio-economic factors on the restoration of floodplains.
+This research uses a multi-level hierarchical screening method to select indicators at three scales: basin, sub-basin and site.
 Through multi-scale and multi-dimensional synergistic evaluation, the research avoids not being able to conduct global analysis due to insufficient data, and also prevents ignoring the overall restoration effect by limiting to the local area.
 Key indicators such as hydrological conditions, ecological habitats, water quality, vegetation cover, and socio-economic factors are identified and quantified.
-For quantitative evaluation, the entropy weight method is employed to calculate the restoration suitability index, ensuring an objective weighting of each indicator.
+The entropy weight method is employed to calculate the restoration suitability index, ensuring an objective weighting of each indicator.
 Finally, region-specific socio-economic factors are incorporated into the evaluation system for the final selection of restorable floodplains.
 Hydrodynamic simulations are conducted using HEC-RAS to model baseline and post-restoration scenarios.
 These simulations help evaluate changes in flood behavior and habitat conditions under various flow events.
 A case study is conducted in the middle and lower reaches of the Liuxi River Basin in Guangzhou, China, to validate the framework.
 The research area is selected due to its susceptibility to frequent flooding, rich biodiversity, and strategic importance in regional greenway planning.

-Results The evaluation results indicate that the middle and lower reaches of the Liuxi River Basin exhibit high floodplain restoration suitability.
+Results The results indicate that the middle and lower reaches of the Liuxi River Basin exhibit high floodplain restoration suitability.
 Nine floodplains are identified as highly suitable for restoration, located predominantly in low-slope riparian zones with minimal human development pressure.
-These areas demonstrate strong hydrological connectivity and favorable ecological conditions.
-The post-restoration simulations demonstrate significant improvements in hydrological regulation, with a 7.7% reduction in flood peak flow, and smoother flow change curves, indicating enhanced flood control capacity.
-From an ecological perspective, the restoration efforts have led to a substantial increase in suitable habitats for indicator species (e.g., Spinibarbus hollandi, a local fish species), with an expansion of 56.52 hm2 under one-year flood conditions.
-This suggests that restoration interventions can effectively recreate critical habitats and support species conservation.
-The research also highlights the importance of socio-economic factors, such as proximity to greenways and tourist attractions, in determining the feasibility and sustainability of restoration projects.
+The post-restoration simulations demonstrate significant improvements in hydrological regulation, with a 7.7% reduction in flood peak flow, and smoother flow change curves.
+Additionally, the restoration efforts have led to a substantial increase in suitable habitats for indicator species (e.g., Spinibarbus hollandi, a local fish species), with an expansion of 56.52 hm2 under one-year flood conditions.
+The research also highlights the importance of socio-economic factors, such as proximity to greenways and tourist attractions, for determining the feasibility and sustainability of restoration projects.
 The integration of these factors ensure that the selected floodplains not only provide ecological benefits but also align with local development goals.